 A recovering alcoholic and drug addict for over 20 years, John Lehr is a seasoned monologist and comedian who speaks openly about his personal/career struggles, his continuing sober journey and the importance of an authentic sense of humor.

-In his newest show “Addiction 101 – A Comedic Lecture” Lehr returns to the unique comedy lecture format from his successful LA and Off-Broadway runs.
+In his newest show “Addiction 101 – A Comedic Lecture” directed by and co-written with John McCray, Lehr returns to the unique comedy lecture format from his successful LA and Off-Broadway runs.
 “Addiction 101” is a 75-80 minute “comedic lecture” in which Lehr presents a thesis and hilariously and poignantly supports it with stories from his days of using and his current life in recovery.
 Inspired by Buckminster Fuller’s infamous Black Mountain College lectures, Lehr’s comedic lecture is a hit with anyone who has attended a college lecture or public speech.
 Addiction 101 is designed to entertain/inform audiences in, out or around addiction (which is pretty much everyone).

 Lehr headlined the Caron annual charity event in Atlanta for the past two years and recently performed at the Association for Recovery in Higher Education’s annual conference in Boston.John's full BIO John’s Television Appearances